dmitryro/altvil/README.md

 ==================================================================================================
-We use django.contrib.gis.db for geospatial model types and Django Rest Framework GIS for serializing those types
+We use django.contrib.gis.db for geospatial model types and Django Rest Framework GIS for serializing those types django-hstore is used for HStoreField  http://djangonauts.github.io/django-hstore/ The serialization is provided by Django Rest Framework GIS

 ==================================================================================================
 Front-end technologies